-Before using a new instrument or instrumental method, determine its operational (calibration) range (upper and lower limits).
+Before using a new method or instrument, determine its operational (calibration) range (upper and lower limits).
 Use concentrations of standards for each analyte that provide increasing instrument response (linear, weighted, or second-order).
 Laboratories must define acceptance criteria for the operational range in their QA plans.